rust-alt/cargo-esr/README.md

    Non-linear because we want to limit the reward as crates grow older.

 #### self.releases
+   The number of releases the crate has.

+#### self.non_yanked_releases
-   The number of releases the crate had.
+   The number of non-yanked releases the crate has.

 #### self.last_2_releases_downloads / 2
    An estimate for the current number of downloads per release.